AMDmi3/reprise/README.md

 It's possible to limit the number of variants with `--excluded-options` and `--included-options` options.

+It's also possible to exclude default options combination (for instance, if you've already tested it another way) with `--exclude-default-options`.

 ### Rebuilding dependencies

 As mentioned **reprise** always uses prebuilt packages for dependencies.